Non-urban metering

 It is your responsibility to check whether the size and type of work installed on your property is the same as what is listed on your approval.
 You can view your approval details by visiting the NSW Water Register.

-Please note: By notifying us that you have a smaller work installed than what is listed on your approval, this does not amend your approval.
+Please note: By notifying us that you have a smaller work installed than what is listed on your approval does not amend your approval.
 Therefore, the fee associated with amending a work approval does not apply.

 What if your work is larger than what is listed on your approval?